 customer centricity in our DNA, it is imperative that we reiterate our

 commitment and continue to walk the talk!
 This is also in line with the

 global strategy of Holcim - the vision of Holcim CE to be the most

 customer focused company with the highest customer loyalty in our

 industry thus creating more value for our customers.

 5. COST DEVELOPMENTS

-i) Cost of major raw material, fly ash, increased by 7% on per tonne
+i) Cost of major raw materials, fly ash and gypsum, increased by 2% on

 ii) Power and fuel costs account for approximately 26% of the total